What is a Debt Management Plan?

-There is no set period for the DMP to run.
+There is no set period for the Debt Management Plan to run.
 It can either run for a few months or it can extend for several years.
-A DMP is really suited for a short term period (say 6 months) and is not appropriate for a long term period (say 5 years).
+A Debt Management Plan is really suited for a short term period (say 6 months) and is not appropriate for a long term period (say 5 years).

-There is no fixed amount of debt to qualify for a DMP - typically this would be at least a total of £3000 with at least 3 creditors'.
+There is no fixed amount of debt to qualify for a Debt Management Plan – typically this would be at least a total of £3000 with at least 3 creditors’.

-The DMP has no effect on your property and does not stop any of your creditors' taken action through the courts to obtain a 'charging order' against your property which will effectively secure that debt.
+The Debt Management Plan has no effect on your property and does not stop any of your creditors’ taken action through the courts to obtain a ‘charging order’ against your property which will effectively secure that debt.

 A Debt Management Plan is not a legally binding arrangement and will not prevent any formal action being taken against you by a creditor.

-A DMP does not need an Insolvency Practitioner to manage the arrangement.
-Indeed, you can do it yourself but it is more credible to use a professional firm to negotiate with your creditors'.
+A Debt Management Plan does not need an Insolvency Practitioner to manage the arrangement.
+Indeed, you can do it yourself but it is more credible to use a professional firm to negotiate with your creditors’.

 Griffin & King does not deal directly with this procedure, but if we think this is the right direction for you to take, we will put you in touch with the appropriate organisation to help you.

-A background to Griffin & King and our Managing Director Tim Corfield:
+A Background to Griffin & King & our Managing Director Tim Corfield

 Tim has been a chartered accountant for over 30 years, and has spent most of that time advising business people and directors about how to run profitable companies.
 He has a great insight into how businesses limited or sole traders and the people that run them tick and what they think about.
 As such, he can understand their business and help to rescue their business when it has financial difficulties.